-MOILLOIN BINING INCLEOUS , OE OE, . •

-Mayor, Depu adopted a Policy for payment of expensity Mayor and Councillors in relation to ociated with home internet and telephone. reimbursement of interr
+Council has adopted a Policy for payment of expenses and provision of facilities to the Mayor, Deputy Mayor and Councillors in relation to reimbursement of internet (data) charges associated with home internet and telephone.

-allowance claim is required to be lodged a) plan or provider is changed. d each Council term or v where an
+A new data allowance claim is required to be lodged each Council term or where an internet (data) plan or provider is changed.

 Name of C ouncillor:

 Internet Plan Claim per

 Date Data provider value per month month

-- \$ \$
+\$ \$

-Maximum o claimable is amount determined and approved by Council annually.
+Maximum c laimable is amount determined an d approved by Council annually.

-Please atta ch copy of invoice to substantiate pl an value.
+Please atta ch copy of invoice to substantiate plan value.

-Please note e: A new claim must be submitted wl nere the plan value ch nanges.
+Please note e: A new claim must be submitted where the plan value ch nanges.

-SIGNATUR RE: DATE:
+SIGNATUR SIGNATURE: DATE:

 Office Use Only

-TOTAL CLAI M
+TOTAL CLAI М

 TOTAL \$